-^{} This category includes all on campus incidents, including those listed "In residence halls."
+^{} Category includes all on campus incidents, including those listed in "On-campus Student Housing."
 These categories represent duplication and are not cumulative.
 On campus statistics include both incidents reported to police and those reported to non-police officials and may therefore contain multiple entries for the same incident.